ahmetsem/Project_KonStruct/README.md

 │   ├── exposure.json
 │   └── input.ply
 │
-├── SIBR_viewers/       # Visualization binaries
+├── SIBR_viewers/       # Visualization modules/binaries
 ├── train.py            # Training script
-├── render.py           # Rendering script
+├── render.py           # Rendering utilities
 └── README.md
 ```

 ---

-## How to Visualize the Result

-1. Set up  to the `SIBR_viewers` folder. (windows binary modules can be used)
-2. Run the viewer binary.
-3. Load the scene from the `output` directory.
+## Outputs

+The final reconstruction results are stored in the `output/` folder.
-This will display the reconstructed faculty building in real time.
+These represent the reconstructed 3D scene of the faculty building.

+Key files:

+* `output/point_cloud/` — Gaussian splat representation
+* `output/cameras.json` — camera parameters
+* `output/cfg_args` — training configuration
+* `output/exposure.json` — exposure metadata
+* `output/input.ply` — exported point cloud
+* `output/train/...` — training iteration results

 ---

-## Hardware and Setup

-* Training performed on a **local personal computer**
-* Environment configured according to the official Gaussian Splatting repository
-* No external servers or cloud resources were used
+## Visualization with SIBR Viewer

+To visualize the reconstructed scene:

+1. Navigate to the `SIBR_viewers/` folder.
+2. Run the appropriate viewer binary.
+3. Load the scene from the `output/` directory.

+This enables interactive real-time viewing of the reconstructed faculty building.

 ---

 ## Author

 **Ahmet Sem**
-This project was completed **individually** as a 3D reconstruction experiment using Gaussian Splatting.
+This project was completed **individually** as a solo 3D reconstruction experiment using Gaussian Splatting.

 ---

-## Acknowledgment
+## Acknowledgments

-This project is based on the original work:
+This project uses the method and implementation from:

 > Kerbl et al., *3D Gaussian Splatting for Real-Time Radiance Field Rendering*, 2023.

 All credit for the method and core implementation goes to the original authors.